U.S. Route 57

-U.S. Highway 57 (US 57) is a 98 mi north–south intrastate United States highway that follows a nearly east–west route in the southwestern part of the U.S. state of Texas.
-The highway's northern (eastern) terminus is about 50 mi south of San Antonio, Texas, between Devine and Pearsall, at an intersection with Interstate 35 (I-35; old U.S. Highway 81).
+U.S. Highway 57 (US 57) is a 98 mi north–south intrastate United States Highway that follows a nearly east–west route in the southwestern part of the state of Texas.
+The highway's northern (eastern) terminus is about 50 mi south of San Antonio, Texas, between Devine and Pearsall, at an intersection with Interstate 35 (I-35; old US 81).
 Its southern (western) terminus is in Eagle Pass, at the Rio Grande (Río Bravo), where it continues into Piedras Negras, Coahuila, as Mexican Federal Highway 57.

 Route description

-US 57 begins at the Eagle Pass – Piedras Negras International Bridge in Eagle Pass.
+US 57 begins at the Eagle Pass–Piedras Negras International Bridge in Eagle Pass.
 The highway travels eastward through Eagle Pass on Garrison Street.
 On the east side of town, it turns northeast briefly and intersects US 277 Business on Main Street before turning back to the east.
 Six blocks later, it reaches the intersection with the main branch of US 277 and FM 3443.
 US 57 continues east, now concurrent with southbound US 277.
-About 1 mi further, the highways diverge, with US 57 veering to the northeast.
-The highway travels through ranchland in Maverick County and travels through a United States Border Patrol interior checkpoint before reaching La Pryor, where it intersects US 83.
-US 57 continues eastward through Batesville and unincorporated areas of Zavala and Frio counties, intersecting several Farm to Market roads, before reaching its eastern terminus at Interstate 35 (I-35) southwest of the town of Moore.
+About 1 mi further, the highways diverge, as US 57 veers to the northeast.
+The highway travels through ranch land in Maverick County and travels through a United States Border Patrol interior checkpoint before reaching La Pryor, where it intersects US 83.
+US 57 continues eastward through Batesville and unincorporated areas of Zavala and Frio counties, intersecting several Farm to Market roads, before reaching its eastern terminus at I-35 southwest of the town of Moore.

 History

-This 98 mi highway was originally designated in 1933 as Texas State Highway 76, which was previously designated in 1926 on a route from Nacogdoches to Joaquin which was replaced by SH 7 in 1933.
+This 98 mi highway was originally designated in 1933 as State Highway 76 (SH 76), which was previously designated in 1926 on a route from Nacogdoches to Joaquin which was replaced by SH 7 in 1933.
 From 1942 to 1964, its eastern half was reassigned to Farm to Market Road 394 (FM 394).
 In 1966, the state changed the highway's number to 57 to provide continuity with Mexican Federal Highway 57, a similarly-numbered route across the Mexican border.

 In 1970, the highway was commissioned as a United States Highway, and retained its "57" designation to create a single-numbered international corridor.
 The highway is signed south–north, even though it travels much closer to an east-west direction.
 However, Mexican Federal Highway 57 travels south to Mexico City, so the unusual directional signing prevents confusion.

 Future

-In 2022, the Texas Department of Transportation (TxDOT) released a feasibility study on upgrading US 57 into an Interstate.
-The study concluded that US 57 should be widened to a four-lane divided highway from Loop 480 near Eagle Pass to Interstate 35 near Moore that will serve as a progression to an Interstate in the future.
+In 2022, the Texas Department of Transportation (TxDOT) released a feasibility study on upgrading US 57 to an Interstate.
+The study concluded that US 57 should be widened to a four-lane divided highway from Loop 480 near Eagle Pass to I-35 near Moore that will serve as a progression to an Interstate in the future.
 In June 2025, TxDOT contracted an engineering firm as a consultant for development and design, but formal approval for the project is subject to the availability of public funds for the project.